Loading...

 Grant & Michelle visited the Gorilla Organization in 2018, and experienced first-hand the important work they are doing to make sure Gorilla population in Uganda remains protected and growing.

-Where to see Gorillas in Rwanda
+Where can I see Gorillas in the wild in Rwanda?

 Rwanda is a densely-populated country with most people living in rural areas.
 Here, the Volcanoes National Park - part of the Virunga Massif - is a World Heritage Site, and it is where Dian Fossey first researched and habituated Mountain Gorillas in the 1960s.
 Known as “The Land of a Thousand Hills”, Rwanda is one of Africa’s most biodiverse countries and a haven of rainforest endemism, conserved by its national parks.
 Volcanoes National Park is a truly legendary setting for a bucket list gorilla trek, offering guests some of the best primate tracking on the planet – set against the backdrop of its endless swathes of rain-forested hills and soaring volcanic mountainsides.
 In addition to over half of the world’s remaining mountain gorilla population, Rwanda is superb for primates in general, including the fun-loving Sykes monkey, the Golden monkey and the boisterous chimpanzee in the Nyungwe Forest.
 Despite a turbulent past, Rwanda is a safe and friendly destination – testament to the resilience and optimistic energy of its people.
 If you are seeking a deeply enriching safari, Rwanda offers an experience that is difficult to find anywhere else.